Jakub Vojtuš

-Jakub Vojtuš (born 22 October 1993) is a Slovak footballer who plays as a forward for Liga II club Politehnica Iași.
+Jakub Vojtuš (born 22 October 1993) is a Slovak professional footballer who plays as a striker for Liga I club Farul Constanța.

 Club career

 Born in Spišská Nová Ves, Vojtuš began playing in the local club Spišská Nová Ves, until he was transferred to Žilina in 2006.
 He made his senior debut for them on 24 October 2009, in a league match against Senica.

 Inter Milan signed Vojtuš in March 2010.
 He was sent on 1–year loan to NK Zagreb during 2012–13 season.

 In August 2013, he was signed by Olhanense, managed by Abel Xavier, and played for 1 year in Portuguese Primeira Liga.

 In January 2015, Spartak Trnava signed Vojtuš as a free agent.
 He made his league debut for them against Spartak Myjava on 28 February 2015.

-In August 2020, CFR Cluj signed Vojtuš from Academica Clinceni.
+In August 2020, CFR Cluj signed Vojtuš from Academica Clinceni, as a free agent.
+He played 7 times in the league for Cluj, as well as making 3 UEFA Europa League and 1 Hungarian Cup appearance, but failed to score.
+He subsequently transferred to Mezőkövesd of Hungary in January 2021.
+Vojtuš stayed with Mezőkövesd for a year, during which time he scored twice in 25 league matches.
+In January 2022 he returned to the Romanian league, signing a one-and-a-half-year contract to play for Rapid București.

+On 18 March 2024, Indian Super League club Mumbai City announced they had agreed terms with Vojtuš, signing to be concluded post medicals.
+Vojtus played a crucial role in the ISL Cup Final: coming on as a substitute, Vojtus assisted Mumbai's second goal and scored their third goal, in an eventual 3–1 win over Mohun Bagan.
+Vojtus left the club in May 2024 following the expiry of his contract.